Are you looking for signs he’s not husband material? This is the article for you.

 However, there was one, in particular, he didn’t like.
 He was never overly negative, but you could tell my dad wouldn’t even stop for this dude if he saw him on the side of the road broken down.

-While I might have had all the fuzzy wuzzies going on in my stomach, they were on high alert.
+When you have all the fuzzy wuzzies going on in your stomach about a man, your family is on high alert…

 3 – You’re embarrassed to bring him around or talk about him to your family and friends